srafferty73/stephen_rafferty_pda/testing_task_1.md

     card2
   end
 end
-#extra 'end' that is not required
+#extra 'end' that is not required.
+Should instead be at the end of the entire class codeblock
 end

 #there is no need to include the 'self' prefix code here